Andrea Cagnano: Novara

 On 19 July 2019, Cagnano signed for Serie C club Novara on an undisclosed fee and a 3-year contract.
 On 26 August he made his debut for the club in a 2–0 home win over Juventus U23, he played the entire match.
 He became Novara's first-choice early in the season, he was replaced for the first time by Pablo Gonzàles in the 87th minute of his ninth appearance in a 2–1 away defeat against Giana Erminio.
 On 19 January 2020, Cagnano scored his first goal for the club in the 28th minute of a 3–2 away defeat against Lecco.
 In his first season at Novara he also helps the club to reach the play-off, but Novara lose 2–1 against Reggio Audace in the semi-finals.
 On 21 October he scored his second goal for the club in the 46th minute of a 3–2 away win over Livorno.

 Como

 On 17 August 2021, he signed a two-years contract with Como.

 Südtirol

 On 18 July 2023, he signed a three-years contract with Südtirol on loan.
 On 31 January 2025, Cagnano moved on loan to Avellino, with a conditional obligation to buy.

+Avellino

+Loan to Pescara

+On 2 February 2026, Cagnano was loaned by Pescara in Serie B.